From the Sept. 2013 issue.

 A little harmony can go a long way.
 And that’s exactly what Intuit set out to demonstrate when it debuted a new, redesigned version of QuickBooks Online at the Midwest Accounting & Finance Showcase in Chicago in August.
 With a cleaner and simpler user interface, seamless navigation new features and increased mobility, this enhanced version is designed to synchronize the collaboration between accountants and their clients in a more efficient manner.

-Intuit, developer of business and financial management solutions, has witnessed rapid growth of its QuickBooks Online solution, making it a necessity to provide a seamless experience for the 1.3 million small and mid-sized businesses, individuals and accounting professionals currently using for the service worldwide.
+Intuit, developer of business and financial management solutions, has witnessed rapid growth of its QuickBooks Online solution, making it a necessity to provide a seamless experience for the 1.3 million small and mid-sized businesses, individuals and accounting professionals currently paying for the service worldwide

 QuickBooks Online now features a simpler layout, and while the software looks and feels different, the product’s functionality has not diminished.
 Users will notice the new user interface is similar to that of the desktop version, eliminating the need to navigate to separate screens to complete tasks.

 “Our customers told us that they wanted QuickBooks Online to be just as fast as the desktop version.
 It wasn’t enough for it to just be fast for a web version.
 They needed better usability,” said Kevin Kirn, Group Product Manager, QuickBooks Online.
 “Accountants use a lot of different products and they want to be able to ramp up very quickly.
 They don’t want to spend weeks learning new products and they need solutions that their clients can understand easily.”